henrydukepickle/circleguy/README.md

 twist SUPER_COMM3'
 ```

-note: * notation is not supported in twist commands.
+note: `*` notation is not supported in twist commands.

-**`undo` : undoes some number of previous twist commands. undo is typically passed a positive integer, which is the number of twists to undo. "undo" alone is equivalent to "undo 1" and "undo *" undoes all twists.**
+**`undo` : undoes some number of previous twist commands. undo is typically passed a positive integer, which is the number of twists to undo. `undo` alone is equivalent to `undo 1` and `undo *` undoes all twists.**

 note: each undo undoes the most recent twist COMMAND, not just one twist.